EpsilonSolutions/netscaler-command-reference/docs/network/interface/interface.md

 * If you set the speed as AUTO, the NetScaler appliance attempts to auto-negotiate or auto-sense the link speed of the interface when it is UP.
 You must enable auto negotiation on the interface.
 * If you set a speed other than AUTO, you must specify the same speed for the peer network device.
 Mismatched speed and duplex settings between the peer devices of a link lead to link errors, packet loss, and other errors.
 Some interfaces do not support certain speeds.
 If you specify an unsupported speed, an error message appears.
-Possible values: AUTO, 10, 100, 1000, 10000
+Possible values: AUTO, 10, 100, 1000, 10000, 40000
-Default value: NSA_DVC_SPEED_AUTO
+Default value: AUTO

 <b>duplex</b>
-Duplex mode for the interface.
-If you set the duplex mode to AUTO, the NetScaler appliance attempts to auto-negotiate the duplex mode of the interface when it is UP.
+The duplex mode for the interface.
+Notes:* If you set the duplex mode to AUTO, the NetScaler appliance attempts to auto-negotiate the duplex mode of the interface when it is UP.
 You must enable auto negotiation on the interface.
 If you set a duplex mode other than AUTO, you must specify the same duplex mode for the peer network device.
 Mismatched speed and duplex settings between the peer devices of a link lead to link errors, packet loss, and other errors.
 Possible values: AUTO, HALF, FULL
-Default value: NSA_DVC_DUPLEX_AUTO
+Default value: AUTO

 <b>flowControl</b>
 802.3x flow control setting for the interface.
 The 802.3x specification does not define flow control for 10 Mbps and 100 Mbps speeds, but if a Gigabit Ethernet interface operates at those speeds, the flow control settings can be applied.
 The flow control setting that is finally applied to an interface depends on auto-negotiation.
 With the ON option, the peer negotiates the flow control, but the appliance then forces two-way flow control for the interface.
 Possible values: OFF, RX, TX, RXTX
-Default value: NSA_DVC_FC_OFF
+Default value: OFF

 <b>autoneg</b>
 Auto-negotiation state of the interface.
 With the ENABLED setting, the NetScaler appliance auto-negotiates the speed and duplex settings with the peer network device on the link.
 The NetScaler appliance auto-negotiates the settings of only those parameters (speed or duplex mode) for which the value is set as AUTO.